 • Identify sports that should use mouthguards.

 • Identify which types of jaw fractures are more common.

-• Which type of crown and root fractures are more common.
+• Identify which type of crown and root fractures are more common.

-• The treatment necessary when an emergency occurs with primary teeth.
+• Describe the treatment necessary when an emergency occurs with primary teeth.

 • List the types of soft tissue dental injuries that can occur with sports.